 The participating artists are: Makeba Rainey (Philadelphia), Noelle Lorraine Williams (New Jersey), Matice Moore (Baltimore), Alma Sheppard-Matsuo (Philadelphia), Gb Kim (Brooklyn), Robin Markle (Philadelphia), and Kate DeCiccio (Washington DC).
 Their collaborators on the inside are Clinton “Nkechi” Walker, Terri Harper, Felix “Phill” Rosado, Avis Lee, David “Dawud” Lee, Marie “Mechie” Scott, and Charles Boyd.
 The exhibit was currated by Layne Mullett and Emily Abendroth.

-How Are We Free is currently on display at the Scott Memorial Library at Thomas Jefferson University in Philadelphia, through the end of April.
+How Are We Free was on display at the Scott Memorial Library at Thomas Jefferson University in Philadelphia for the month of April.

-A portion of the exhibit will also appear at the Our (Digital) Humanity: Storytelling, Media Organizing and Social Justice Community Conference at Lehigh University on April 21st.
+A portion of the exhibit appeared at the Our (Digital) Humanity: Storytelling, Media Organizing and Social Justice Community Conference at Lehigh University on April 21st.

 We will be traveling with the exhibit across the state of Pennsylvania — to community spaces, churches, art galleries, universities, and more.
 We want this conversation and the effort to end Death By Incarceration to continue to expand, and we’re looking for places where the show can be up for a month and can include some educational events/programming alongside.
 Have an idea for where we should go?
 Let us know at firstname.lastname@example.org.